-6.1 Switching pattern of TMLI modules
+6.1 Switching pattern of MLI modules

-A detailed explanation of the TMLI switching pattern is given in the SEMIKRON Application Note AN11001 [3].
+A detailed explanation of the MLI switching pattern is given in the SEMIKRON Application Note AN11001 [3].
 Summed up always an inner IGBT (T2 or T3) may be switched on first, the corresponding outer IGBT (T1 or T4) after a short while, namely when the inner IGBT is entirely switched on.
 For switch-off this sequence must be maintained in reverse order: it must be made sure that T1 (T4) is thoroughly turned off before T2 (T3) may be switched off.

-This sequence is recommended to be maintained at any time, even and especially in case of emergency shut-down (e.g. because of over current or desaturation).
+This sequence must be maintained at any time, even and especially in case of emergency shutdown (e.g. because of over current or desaturation).